 Proposed change: Rezone land from R3 Medium Density Residential to R4 High Density Residential.

 Current status: Exhibition of the Planning Proposal is complete and submissions are currently being reviewed.

 LEP - Local Environmental Plan

-You can view copies of our LEP's and the LEP maps on the NSW Legislation website for each region by following the links below.
+You can view copies of our three LEP's and their associated maps by following the links below.

 DCP - Development Control Plan

 Development Control Plans (DCPs) provide detailed planning and design guidelines to support the planning controls in the Local Environmental Plan (LEP).
 A DCP helps to make sure development is consistent, sustainable and meets the community's expectations.
 Individual parts of the DCP's will assist you while you are planning your development.
 Depending upon the type of development and location, you may need to address a number of chapters of a DCP when lodging a Development Application.